 SPL 96dB @ 50cm

 From info above, the driver must be a good driver if it was manufactured by FOSTEX.
-The SPL shows 96dB at 50cm, thats means 99dB at 1m?
-I don’t think this small driver can deliver such a high efficiency, it doesn’t show measurement taken at how many watts of power though.
+The SPL shows 96dB at 50cm, thats means 93dB at 1m.
+I don’t have a clue why they measure it at 50cm.

 The speakers external dimensions measured 170mm x 430mm x 270mm, all ply wood with veneer on it, and there’s a 50mm X 125mm of square opening at its lower back.
 I don’t know hows the internal port works , and see no screws at all on the speaker box.
 A youtube video shows those screws actually hidden under the faceplate veneer, I’m not going to open it since it works flawlessly.
 The back opening looks a little bit small for a back loaded horn , so I think this must be a transmission line design.